 Born and raised in Falköping, a small town in Sweden, Marie Rabe, founder of MISAN Jewellery, moved to London in 2005 to train as an actress!

-After several years of theatre projects and performance, the creative draw of craft making began to grow.
-She took a beginners course in silver jewellery and set up a micro-studio at home made up of an old table, a bookshelf and some hobbyist tools.
+After several years, she took a beginners course in silver jewellery and set up a micro-studio at home made up of an old table, a bookshelf and some hobbyist tools.

 Fast forward a few years of hard work, injured fingers and lost hours searching the carpet for fallen gemstones, MISAN jewellery has grown into a busy independent business making a splash in the alternative jewellery market in the UK and overseas.

 WE ARE AWARE THAT JEWELLERY IS A KEY PART OF YOUR ARTISTIC EXPRESSION, HOWEVER, WHAT DO YOU THINK YOU WILL BE DOING TODAY IF YOU WEREN'T A JEWELLERY MAKER?

 I would have probably pushed more towards my acting career.
 It is so hard to pursue two unpredictable careers simultaneously, that in the end, one inevitably takes a backseat.

 WHAT WOULD YOU SAY ARE THE CHALLENGES FACED BY JEWELLERY MAKERS NOWADAYS?

 I find that the jewellery market is very saturated.
 You have to find your niche and trust your own aesthetics.

 Reaching a crowd that appreciate your designs can be tricky.
 It takes a long time to build up a following and you have to be a social whizz as well as a designer, accountant and sales manager.